anguyen3407/LetsEncrypt-on-Nginx/README.md

 ## Install NGINX
 If you've already installed nginx, you can skip this step.

+go in to your root terminal

+    ssh root@YOURDOMAINNAME.com

+    ** enter your password

+Install nginx

 `sudo apt-get install nginx;`

 Next you will go into this folder